covencm/minimal-rog/README.md

 ## How to use this theme

-+ For Ubuntu based distros
++ For debian based distros

 ```bash